gbmhunter/blog/content/pcb-design/castellation/index.md

 ## Process

 Rows of holes are drilled around the edge of the PCB.
 Once the holes have been through-hole plated, the board edge is cut so that it runs right down the middle of these holes.
-The edge of the board now looks like the top of a castle wall, hence the word catellation.
+The edge of the board now looks like the top of a castle wall, hence the word castellation.

 ## Design